Joyia012/devnet/README.md

 # dagcoin-devnet
-Dagcoin/Byteball network from scratch for development purposes
+Dagcoin network from scratch for development purposes